Noetherian and affine properties of quantum moduli and $\mathfrak{g}$-skein algebras: Preliminaries

 \subsection{Semisimple Lie algebras}

-Let $\mathfrak{g}$ be a finite-dimensional complex simple Lie algebra; one can more generally adapt the notations to handle the case of finite-dimensional complex semisimple Lie algebras, by replacing $D$ below with the lowest common multiple of the corresponding integers for the simple components of $\mathfrak{g}$.
+Let $\mathfrak{g}$ be a finite-dimensional complex simple Lie algebra; one can more generally adapt the notations to handle the semisimple case, by replacing $D$ below with the lowest common multiple of the corresponding integers for the simple components of $\mathfrak{g}$.
 Here we fix the notations regarding $\mathfrak{g}$.

 We denote by $m$ the rank of $\mathfrak{g}$ and its Cartan matrix by $(a_{ij})$.
 We fix a Cartan subalgebra $\mathfrak{h} \subset \mathfrak{g}$ and a basis of simple roots $\alpha_i \in \mathfrak{h}^*_{\mathbb{R}}$.
 Let $\mathfrak{b}_{\pm}$ be the associated Borel subalgebras.
 We denote by $N$ the number of positive roots of $\mathfrak{g}$.